 Warzone 2 circles explained

 Warzone 2 is abandoning the standard structure of a battle royale where one large ring shrinks to push the entire lobby together.
-Instead, Warzone 2 matches can split into up to four different smaller circles, all separated by the gas cloud.
+Instead, Warzone 2 matches can split into up to three different smaller circles, all separated by the gas cloud.
+However, some matches will behave as normal with one circle closing.

 These splits are completely random, meaning each game can vary differently depending on where you land, how many circles form, and which smaller battleground you and your squad wind up in.
 As the game progresses, every individual circle will shrink, forcing all the remaining teams to fight for control over their area.